 Canada Immigration Lawyer, Toronto, Ontario

-The Law Office of Matthew Jeffery, Barrister & Solicitor, is a Canadian immigration law firm based in Toronto, Canada.
-We specialize in all types of immigration cases, including applications for permanent resident cards, family sponsorships, work permit applications, other visa applications, and citizenship applications.
-Our firm also provides the full range of immigration litigation services including hearings and appeals before the Federal Court of Canada and the Immigration and Refugee Board.
+Matthew Jeffery, Barrister & Solicitor, is a Canadian immigration lawyer based in Toronto, Canada.
+Mr. Jeffery specializes in all types of immigration cases, including applications for permanent residence such as family sponsorships, skilled workers, Canadian Experience Class, and humanitarian cases; applications for temporary residence including work permits, student visas, and visitor visas; permanent resident card renewals, and citizenship applications.
+Mr. Jeffery’s office also provides the full range of Canadian immigration appeal and litigation services, such as judicial review before the Federal Court of Canada, citizenship appeals, and appeals to the Immigration and Refugee Board.

-Matthew Jeffery, B.A., J.D., is a Canadian Barrister & Solicitor and a member of the Law Society of Upper Canada.
-As a licensed lawyer, Mr. Jeffery is authorized by the Canadian government to represent clients in all types of immigration matters.
-Mr. Jeffery has over fifteen years of experience in immigration law and has the expertise needed to successfully guide your case through Canada’s complicated immigration system.
+Matthew Jeffery, B.A., J.D., is a Canadian Barrister & Solicitor.
+He is certified as a Specialist in Immigration Law by the Law Society of Upper Canada, which is recognition of his expert status in this area of law.
+As a licensed immigration lawyer, Mr. Jeffery is authorized by the Canadian government to represent clients in all types of immigration matters.
+Mr. Jeffery has over fifteen years of experience exclusively in the field of immigration law and has the expertise needed to successfully guide clients through the complicated Canadian immigration system.

 Canadian citizens and permanent residents have the ability to sponsor family members to immigrate to Canada as permanent residents.
 Spouses, common-law partners, conjugal partners, children, parents and grandparents may all be sponsored.
 To qualify for Spousal Sponsorship in Canada, or other applicable types of family sponsorship, the sponsor must be a Canadian citizen or permanent resident, at least 18 years of age, and must have sufficient income to support their family member upon arrival.